rusuban2123/furima-30443/README.md

 ### association

-- has_many :users
+- belongs_to :users
-- has_many :products
+- belongs_to :products